mtimofiiv/80days.in/_posts/2018-09-24-where-we-are-going.markdown

 > _- Fazil Iskander_

 I believe in the world's rationality.
 And I believe that in my travels I will encounter a great many things, some cruel and stupid and some profoundly rational or amazing.
 And that's the point.
 And I believe that actually trying to do this, and striving for excellence in all ways, is how I am going to be able to have the best life.

+So follow along – I'm going to explore this world, and I'm going to tell you all about it.
+I'm going to explore what it's like to live all over the world, and I'm going to explore shipping products and writing my book and what it's like to have no permanent address.
+Just like Hackers & Founders are finding ways to launch products, I'm going to look for best ways to blast off from routine, day-to-day and the "9 to 5".